 You gotta give yourself some love now and again.
 Most of us reserve Sundays for a nice pampering sesh, but it can be just as important to treat yourself on a weekday.
-I love running a bath, lighting a soothing candle (this one by Illume is bae), slapping a face mask on, and digging into a good book.
+I love running a bath, lighting a soothing candle (like this one by Illume), slapping a face mask on, and digging into a good book.
 Schedule a pamper sesh into your calendar during the week and make sure you treat yo self!

 + Bonus tip for all my blogger friends.

 Most of us are working 9-5 jobs which means we only get to work on our blogs when we get a spare moment (aka in the evenings).
 I’ve found that if I don’t set specific times to work on my blog, I stay up way too late because I haven’t set boundaries for myself.
 Now, I dedicate 45 minutes in the morning and 45 minutes in the evening to hustle out the most important tasks for my blog, and work on less important tasks when I get a free moment during the work day.